Wisconsin

 Participant Activation Satisfies Consent

-When a Wisconsin meeting participant activates an AI tool like Otter.ai, Fireflies.ai, or Microsoft Copilot, that participant provides the one-party consent required under § 968.31(2)(b).
+When a Wisconsin meeting participant activates an AI tool like Otter.ai, Fireflies.ai, or Microsoft Copilot, that participant provides the one-party consent required under § 968.31(2)(c), the provision governing interception by persons not acting under color of law.
 Wisconsin's statute does not distinguish between human-operated and AI-operated recording devices; it requires only that a party to the communication has authorized the interception.

 The AI tool acts as the participant's recording instrument.
 It captures and processes audio at the direction of the authorizing human user.